Ask AI

 Medical management

-General principles: as per EAU 2024 guidelines, Treat acute bacterial prostatitis according to the recommendations for complicated UTIs.
+General principles: as per EAU 2024 guidelines, treat acute bacterial prostatitis according to the recommendations for complicated UTIs.

 A